m-arioux/vscode-pastinator/README.md

 Inspired by IntelliJ.
 It has this feature and it evens read the class name to automaticly name the file.

-This is my first extension so if you have issues, please create an issue and
+This is my first extension so if you have issues, please create an issue on Github!

 ## How to use